cssat/oliveRconnect/README.md

 ## Overview

-olverRconnect is a package providing a set of functions that help you connect to the Oliver api undergirding the Oliver service management solution (www.oliverservices.org).
+`oliveRconnect` is a package providing a set of functions that help you connect to the Oliver api undergirding the Oliver service management solution [www.oliverservices.org](www.oliverservices.org).

 ### Authentication Helper Functions